Disability Tax Credit Calms the Threat of Long Term Medical Costs

-In this life challenges come in all shapes and sizes.
-From facing a make-or-break point in one’s career to figuring out how to pay for med school for your son or daughter to finding that extra, previously unknown bit of inner strength that gets you across the finish line of your first marathon.
-For some though, life has a different kind of challenge in store: adjusting to the reality of a loved one disabled by illness, accident or age.
+In this life, challenges come in all shapes and sizes.
+From facing a make-or-break point in one’s career to figuring out how to pay for med school for your son or daughter to find that extra, previously unknown bit of inner strength that gets you across the finish line of your first marathon.
+For some though, life has a different kind of challenge in store: adjusting to the reality of a loved one disabled by illness, accident, or age.

 The child or adult who is chronically ill or injured or the elder who is declining into dementia may bear little resemblance to the person pre-illness.
 The relationship between the person and people in the family, the friend network and the community may change drastically.

 We know how to love our beautiful, healthy children.
 We know to appreciate our parents and grandparents for the unconditional love they provide us daily.
 What we don’t know so much about is what to do when we wake up one day and the world is different.
 Those people are different.
 What we get from them and provide for them is different.
 We may try and model our response on that of others but, as the author states: